 This Model Guideline language also acknowledges that not all Works Councils nor Company DPOs may find consent and transparency sufficient.
 In these matters, the In-House litigator, In-House eDiscovery attorney, relevant Company DPO, and Works Council should consult to find a mutually agreeable solution and-importantly-weigh the costs and benefits of not complying with U.S. eDiscovery obligations.
-One possible solution in these cases (and in cases in which the custodian denies consent) is to consult with the subject matter experts and custodians to determine whether there is substantively duplicative data that has lesser data protection concerns.
+It is advisable in most cases (and especially in cases in which the custodian denies consent) to consult with the subject matter experts and custodians to determine whether there is substantively duplicative data that has lesser data protection concerns.

-While the Model Guideline suggests that consent and transparency be included in the Legal Hold notice, it is also an acceptable practice for this to be included in a separate communication with the data custodians.
+While the Model Guideline suggests that consent and transparency be included in the Legal Hold Notice, it is also an acceptable practice for this to be included in a separate communication with the data custodians.
 Regardless of which document this communication resides in, it should include contact information for any potential follow-up questions.

 This Model Guideline proposes that the Company provide the Data Subject with the opportunity, at his or her request, to conduct a privacy review.
-This raises the potential for misuse of the privacy review (e.g., the data custodian using the privacy review and redaction process to hide his or her
+This raises the potential for misuse of the privacy review (e.g., the data custodian using the privacy review and redaction process to hide his or her own malfeasance rather than culling legitimately private information (such as medical data)).
+If there is reason to suspect this, the applicable Company DPO, Works Council, In-House litigator, In-House eDiscovery counsel, and In-House Human Resources counsel should consult on an appropriate action.